deors/deors-demos-microservices/readme.md

 This demo is organised in iterations, starting from the basics and building up in complexity and features along the way.

-NOTE: The following labs are created on a Windows machine, hence some commands may need slight adjustments when working on Linux/OSX, e.g. replace `%ENV_VAR%` by `${ENV_VAR}`, and replace back-slashes by forward-slashes.
+NOTE: The following labs are created on a Linux/OSX machine, hence some commands may need slight adjustments when working on Windows, e.g. replace `${ENV_VAR}` by `%ENV_VAR%`, and replace forward-slashes by back-slashes (although in some commands Windows also understand forward-slashes).

 NOTE: The following labs have been tested with Spring Boot 2.1.2, Apache Maven 3.6.0 and Java 11.0.2, the latest versions of them available at the time of publishing this.